-Staff did not always know about nor deal with specific risk issues.
-For example, VTE stands for venous thromboembolism and is a condition where a blood clot forms in a vein.
-We reviewed VTE audit results for December 2022 to February 2023 and saw audits of VTE assessments on the antenatal and postnatal ward did not meet the service's target for compliance.
+Staff did not always complete individual risk assessments to assess risk to women and birthing people.
+VTE stands for venous thromboembolism and is a condition where a blood clot forms in a vein.
+We reviewed VTE assessment audit results for December 2022 to February 2023.
+We found all samples of VTE assessments looked at in the audit on the delivery unit did not meet the service's target for compliance, with 2 samples at 33.3% compliance and 3 at 66.6% compliance.
+Audits for the antenatal and postnatal wards showed 100% compliance.

 Cardiotocography (CTG) is used during pregnancy to monitor fetal heart rate and uterine contractions.
 It is best practice to have a "fresh eyes" or buddy approach for regular review of CTGs during labour.
 Staff should use the fresh eyes approach to safely and effectively carry out fetal monitoring.
+Fresh eyes audits showed the trust target was not met in any month from October to December 2023; average compliance across the quarter was 78% and was worst in November 2023 at 73%.
+Average compliance had declined from 99% in quarter 2.

-Audits provided of how effectively staff monitored women and birthing people during labour having continuous cardiotocograph (CTG) showed poor compliance in 2 out of 4 areas.
-The October to December 2022 audit showed 82% compliance with CTG reviews that occurred, with only 70% compliance in December 2022.
-This had declined from Q1 where average compliance was 95% and did not meet the trust target.
+Audits of how effectively staff monitored women and birthing people during labour having continuous CTG showed poor compliance.
+For example, the October to December 2022 audit showed 71% compliance with fresh eyes, with only 57% compliance in October 2022.
 It is good practice to auscultate (listen) a fetal heart by using a pinard prior to starting a CTG.
-Staff compliance with auscultation of fetal heart prior to starting CTG had improved from 78% in quarter 2 to 88% in quarter 3; in the most recent 2 months, November and December, compliance was 95% which met the trust target.
+Staff compliance with auscultation of fetal heart prior to starting CTG was 45% in October and November 2022.
+This meant there was a risk of increased CTG monitoring when not required, which may outweigh the benefits.

-Following initial assessment and triage, staff used a nationally recognised tool to identify women and birthing people at risk of deterioration and escalated them appropriately.
+However, following initial assessment and triage, staff used a nationally recognised tool to identify women and birthing people at risk of deterioration and escalated them appropriately.
 Staff used national tools such as the Modified Early Obstetric Warning Score (MEOWS) for women and birthing people.
 Staff completed audits of records to check they were fully completed, observations taken correctly and escalated appropriately.
 Audits for December 2022 to February 2023 scored 100%.

 Managers audited compliance with World Health Organisation (WHO) safer surgery checklists monthly.
-We saw compliance with completion was reported as 100% in February 2023.
-This had improved from 96.25% in January 2023 following work by matrons to share learning with all teams an ensure data was correctly captured on the electronic patient record system.
+We saw compliance with completion had improved from 79% in December 2022 to 99% in January and February 2023, after the service had carried out an education programme in relation to issues identified in the December 2022 audit.

-The service had an enhanced recovery pathway for women and birthing people undergoing elective caesarean section and staff had received additional airway management and recovery training and shadowing.
+The service had an enhanced recovery pathway for women and birthing people undergoing elective caesarean section.
+Staff had received additional airway management and recovery training and shadowing.